meltyourface/blank/posts/Kirke/Kirke-Visualization-Ritual-Balancing-Elemental-Energies/index.md

 Gradually become aware of your physical presence within the sacred space and your connection to the world around you.
 Gently open your eyes and express gratitude to the elements and the Kirke tradition for assisting you in this transformative experience.

-Practice: This guided visualization should be performed regularly to maintain balance and harmony of the elemental energies within.
+**Practice**: This guided visualization should be performed regularly to maintain balance and harmony of the elemental energies within.
 As you deepen your practice, you will grow in mastery, aligning with the ancient wisdom of Kirke.
 May your journey bring you enlightenment and inner peace.